Mangledwurzels FAQ

 Cutler was a prolific songwriter, and since his death The

-Wurzels have continued to record and release songs.
-The
+Wurzels have continued to record and release songs and albums (The

 Wurzelmania!

-website lists over 150 Wurzels songs!
-In addition The Mangledwurzels
+website lists over 150 Wurzels songs).
+The Mangledwurzels

-have written over a dozen or so of their own songs.
+have also written over a dozen or so songs of their own!
 The

-Mangledwurzels normally play a 30-song set - we can't do
+Mangledwurzels normally play a c.
+30-song set so we can't do

 them all!
-It is no surprise that 18 of the standard set
+It's no surprise that 18 of our standard set

 are from the Wurzels' Finest 'Arvest album, as